 the Planning Board determines that a smaller buffer will suffice to accomplish the objectives set forth herein.

-8.X Stormwater Management.
+8.7.8 Stormwater Management.
 Stormwater management shall be consistent with the requirements for subdivisions set forth in the Rules and Regulations of the Planning Board as well as all applicable Stormwater Management requirements within the Town of Bridgewater.

-8.X Homeowners’ Association.
+8.7.9 Homeowners’ Association.

 The developer shall establish a homeowner’s association.
 The Homeowner’s Trust/Corporation shall operate in accordance with a Homeowner’s Trust or Association Agreement establishing such association shall be review by Town Counsel, Planning Board, and CED Staff and approved by the them respectively.
 Review and approval of Town Staff are to be made prior to its recording or the sale of any unit or the release of the dwelling units.